 In order to receive support, you must have a certificate stating that your disability is long-term or permanent, or documentation from your home university.
-We ask that you get in touch with your Accessibility Officer at Lund University when you apply for a programme/course, so that we can provide you with the best and most complete information possible and prepare the support you need.
+We ask that you get in touch with the relevant accessibility officer at Lund University (see contact details on this webpage) when you apply for a programme/course, so that we can provide you with the best and most complete information possible and prepare the support you need.

-At Lund University we offer the following forms of learning support:
+At Lund University, we offer the following types of learning support:

 - Special arrangements for exams

 - Talking books

 - Special educator